By David P. Diaz, Ed.D.

 God’s Foreknowledge and Free Will

-One common objection to free will, which I will call the Incompatibility Argument, asserts that human free will is incompatible with God’s foreknowledge.8 The argument goes something like this:
+The remainder of this article will answer two objections to the notion that humans possess LFW.
+From a Christian perspective, a common objection to free will, which I will call the Incompatibility Argument, asserts that human free will is incompatible with God’s foreknowledge.8 The argument goes something like this:

 - If God knows in advance that Joe will clap his hands tomorrow at 4:00 pm (t1), then it must be the case that Joe will clap his hands at t1.